- Submission Requirements

 Each applicant may submit 10 to 20 images related to the award theme, either in the form of a photo-essay or as a collection of single images.

-The majority of images should have been made in 2015-2016.
-However, at the discretion of the judges, images made earlier than 2015 will be allowed if they form part of a photo-essay continued in 2015-2016.
+The majority of images should have been made during 2018-2019.
+However, at the discretion of the judges, images made earlier than 2018 will be allowed if they form part of a photo-essay continued during 2018-2019.

 Photographs must be submitted via the online submission system on the submission page.
 A username and password are required to enter the award.
 Once you have completed the registration process, you will be sent a confirmation email.

 We accept high-quality scanned images of non-digital photographs.
-We do not, however, accept hard copies (prints) of photographs.
+We do not accept hard copies (prints) of photographs.

 Though every effort will be made to contact applicants with incomplete submissions, if a submission is incomplete (e.g. the images have not been uploaded correctly), it will not be considered by the judges.
 We are not responsible for incomplete entries.